marimo-team/marimo/docs/guides/best_practices/performance.md

 `mo.cache` is like `functools.cache` but smarter. `functools` will sometimes evict values from the cache when it doesn't need to.

-In particular, if a cell defining a `@mo.cache`-d function re-runs without having been stale (for example, if you manually re-run the cell, or it re-runs due to UI interactions), the cache won't be invalidated.
-In contrast, a `functools` cache would, forcing recomputation of values the notebook had already computed.
+In particular, consider the case when a cell defining a `@mo.cache`-d function re-runs due to an ancestor of it running, or a UI element value changing.
+`mo.cache` will use sophisticated analysis of the dataflow graph to determine whether or not the decorated function has changed, and if it hasn't, it's cache won't be invalidated.
+In contrast, on re-run a `functools` cache is always invalidated, because `functools` has no knowledge about the structure of marimo's dataflow graph.

-Additionally, `mo.cache` knows to invalidate the cache if the function closes
+Conversely, `mo.cache` knows to invalidate the cache if the function closes over UI elements or state objects, whereas `functools.cache` doesn't, yielding incorrect cache hits.

 `mo.cache` is slightly slower than `functools.cache`, but in most applications the overhead is negligible.